 Let’s get this out of the way, there are zero Michelin Star restaurants in Seattle.
 But, there’s a simple reason for that: Michelin doesn’t rate any restaurants in Seattle!

-In fact, as of 2022 Michelin only awarded Stars to restaurants in California (mostly Los Angeles and San Francisco), Washington DC, Chicago, Florida, and New York.
+Yet, that may change.
+As of 2022, Michelin only awarded Stars to restaurants in California (mostly Los Angeles and San Francisco), Washington DC, Chicago, Florida, and New York.

 12 Seattle Restaurants Worthy of a Michelin Star